-Although the 2008 report references Figures 1, 2 and 3 as existing and proposed dike and road alignments in plan and profile views, these figures were not included in the documentation provided to AMEC.
+The 2008 report references Figures 1, 2 and 3 as existing and proposed dike and road alignments in plan and profile views, these figures were not included in the initial documentation provided to AMEC; Georgia Power subsequently provided the figures on September 21, 2010, (MCD-API 087, 088, and 089).
 Two cross sections, A-A and B-B, were analyzed in the study.
 Attached photographs, showing approximate locations of these cross sections, and an attached figure, illustrating the location of borings performed for the analysis, indicate the cross sections of interest, A-A and B-B, appear to have been located between approximate dike Stations 7+50 and 9+00, respectively.